Recipe for soft-baked and chewy sprinkle sugar cookies.

-- My soft-baked chocolate chip cookie recipe is perfect for different add-ins.
+- My chocolate chip cookies recipe is perfect for different add-ins.

-- My soft & thick peanut butter cookie recipe is wonderful plain or with chocolate chips!
+- My peanut butter cookies recipe is wonderful plain or with chocolate chips!

-- And my super-thick chocolate cookie base recently won a Nestle baking contest.
+- And my super-thick chocolate cookies recipe recently won a Nestle baking contest.

 And now we have a basic drop style sprinkle sugar cookie recipe!

 How to Make Sprinkle Sugar Cookies

 The ingredients are simple.
 You need baking soda and cream of tartar to lift these cookies.
 Cream of tartar is a “power ingredient” in snickerdoodles, too.
 If cream of tartar is unavailable, try them with baking powder instead.
 To do so, follow my drop sugar cookies recipe.

 The recipe makes a small batch and can easily be doubled for a large family, get together, or party.
 You’ll bake about 15 decent sized cookies from 1 batch.
 Just enough to place in your cookie jar.